-Bill 30, An Act to amend various provisions mainly with respect to the financial sector (Order of reference given on 12 September 2023).
+- Bill 30, An Act to amend various provisions mainly with respect to the financial sector (Order of reference given on 12 September 2023).

 COMMITTEE ON INSTITUTIONS

 Orders of reference

 Consideration of Bills:

-- Bill 34, An Act to modernize the notarial profession and to promote access to justice (Order of reference given on 26 September 2023).

-- Bill 203, An Act respecting the objects and powers of the Roman Catholic Archiepiscopal corporation of Montreal (Order of reference given on 19 April 2023).
+Bill 203, An Act respecting the objects and powers of the Roman Catholic Archiepiscopal corporation of Montreal (Order of reference given on 19 April 2023).

 COMMITTEE ON CITIZEN RELATIONS

 Orders of reference

+Special Consultations:

+Bill 36, Opioid-related Damages and Health Care Costs Recovery Act (Order of reference given on 17 October 2023).
 Consideration of Bills:

 - Bill 36, Opioid-related Damages and Health Care Costs Recovery Act (Order of reference given on 17 October 2023).

-- Special Consultations :

-- Bill 36, Opioid-related Damages and Health Care Costs Recovery Act (Order of reference given on 17 October 2023).

 COMMITTEE ON HEALTH AND SOCIAL SERVICES

 Orders of reference

 Consideration of Bills:

 - Bill 15, An Act to make the health and social services system more effective (Order of reference given on 31 May 2023). - Bill 194, An Act to establish a presumption of consent to organ or tissue donation after death (Order of reference given on 9 June 2023).
-Orders in compliance with the Standing Orders Interpellation:
+COMMITTEE ON TRANSPORTATION AND THE ENVIRONMENT Orders of reference Consideration of Bills: